Skip to Main Content

 • A documentation style for writing and formatting scientific research papers, including citing sources

-• Scientific Style and Format contains comprehensive and explanations for proper scientific communication and style guidelines
+• The CSE Manual contains comprehensive explanations for proper scientific communication and style guidelines

 Citing Your Sources in CSE Style